 While the aim of both methods is to help patients achieve a tighter, more toned midsection, full and mini abdominoplasties generally differ in regard to the length of the incision utilized.
 Traditionally speaking, a full tummy tuck is designed to remove excess skin, eliminate stubborn fat, and tighten/repair musculature both above and below the belly button through an incision extending from hip to hip.
 In contrast, a traditional mini tummy tuck is employed to address these same concerns, though the incision is shorter in length—typically slightly longer than a C-section scar.
 In most practices, mini abdominoplasty is reserved for relatively thinner, fitter individuals who have good skin elasticity.

 To help patients achieve optimal results while benefiting from the respective advantages of both tummy tuck methods, our board-certified plastic surgeons at 740 Park Plastic Surgery often perform a modified abdominoplasty procedure that blends the two techniques.
-With this approach, our doctors can resolve concerns pertaining to extra skin, troublesome fat, and stretched/torn musculature throughout the entire abdominal region—all while aiming to limit the size of the incision and minimize any downtime following surgery.
+With this approach, our doctor can resolve concerns pertaining to extra skin, troublesome fat, and stretched/torn musculature throughout the entire abdominal region—all while aiming to limit the size of the incision and minimize any downtime following surgery.

 For more information about the unique tummy tuck approach utilized by our New York City plastic surgeons, or if you would like to schedule a consultation at our practice, please feel free to contact 740 Park Plastic Surgery today.